 Any primitive Christian concept of Jesus as just another man with human origins had early on been dismissed by the Christmas narratives of Matthew and Luke.
 Although Jesus had lived and walked among the people as a simple carpenter and a religious teacher, he was from the very beginning of the Christian movement conceived of as being different.
 Beyond his miraculous birth, the early Christian community believed that Jesus had, in some sense, existed before his appearance as a Galilean Jew.
 Thus, his relationship with God would not be as simple as the relationship that all humans have with God, for the early Christian community believed that Jesus, in at least some aspect, transcended humanity.

-had radically changed.
-No longer was the Son conceived of as having been simply
+changed.
+No longer was the Son conceived of as having been simply created.
+By

 the fourth century, the persecution of the Church that had long been the